moj-analytical-services/intro_r_training_extension/README.md

 values from `count`.

 Remember that the data are sorted first by year, and then by offence?
-If we imagine each year as a stack of data, what we’re effectively doing here is taking the count data for each stack and putting them in their own column.
+If we imagine each year as a stack of data, and the table containing one stack for each year, then what we’re effectively doing here is taking the count data for each stack and putting them in their own column.
+We end up with a table that has one row per offence code, and one column for each year.
+There are fewer cells in total, although the same data are represented in both tables.

 ------------------------------------------------------------------------